-“J.B.,” as Josiah was familiarly called, and his wife, Sarah, was well-liked in the community, active in Presbyterian Church, and described as being friendly and helpful to their neighbors.
-On Sunday, June 9, 1912, the Moore family and the Stillinger family attended church.
+“J.B.,” as Josiah was familiarly called, and his wife, Sarah, were well-liked in the community, active in Presbyterian Church, and described as being friendly and helpful to their neighbors.
+On Sunday, June 9, 1912, the Moore and Stillinger families attended church.
 An annual event was also held Sunday evening called the “Children’s Day Program,” which had been coordinated by Sarah Moore.
 That evening, nine-year-old Katherine Moore invited her friends, 12-year-old Lena Stillinger and her sister, seven-year-old Ina May, for a sleepover.
-The girls accepted, and after the program ended at 9:30 pm, the Moore family and the Stillinger sisters walked home from the church, arriving about 9:45 and 10:00 pm.
+The girls accepted, and after the program ended at 9:30 p.m., the Moore family and the Stillinger sisters walked home from the church, arriving about 9:45 and 10:00 p.m.

 What he had seen was shocking.
 The entire Joshiah Moore family had been murdered, as well as the two young overnight guests – all bludgeoned with an axe while they slept.
 In the upstairs master bedroom lay 43-year-old Josiah Moore and 39-year-old Sara Moore, both bludgeoned in the head, their bed linens stained heavily with blood.
 In the adjacent upstairs bedrooms were the Moore children, 11-year-old Herman, ten-year-old Mary Katherine, seven-year-old Boyd, and five-year-old Paul, who had also been bludgeoned in the head while they slept.
 In the main level guest room, the bodies of Lena Stillinger, age 12, and her sister Ina, age eight, were also found dead, killed like the family.